sgrif/talks/foundation_demystified/presentation.md

 - Bsky: @sgrif.bsky.app
 - Mastodon: @sgrif@hachyderm.io

-^ Put shit about integrity here

-^ And part of my job is to keep open lines of communication with the project and the community.
+^ Part of my job is to keep open lines of communication with the project and the community.
 If you have questions or concerns about the Foundation, or there's something the Foundation could be doing to support you, don't hesitate to reach out through any of these channels.
 I'll be around for the happy hour after this, so don't hesitate to come find me if you want to chat.
 Thank you so much for your time, and don't forget to stay hydrated!